-Hystar is a company established in 2020 that specializes in the development of polymer electrolyte membrane electrolyzers intended for large-scale green hydrogen production.
-Its innovative technology features a distinctive cell design and process architecture that aims to lower electricity consumption while enhancing hydrogen output.
-This advancement supports professionals in addressing significant energy challenges and offers the potential to diminish greenhouse gas emissions.
+Hystar, established in 2020, specializes in developing polymer electrolyte membrane electrolyzers for large-scale green hydrogen production.
+Its unique cell design and process architecture aim to minimize electricity consumption while maximizing hydrogen output, enabling professionals to address critical energy challenges and potentially lower greenhouse gas emissions.

 Zerolytics